opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 In Status-based mode, it is possible for work packages to have a %&nbsp;Complete value (defined by the status) without having values for Work or Remaining work.
 In other words, the Work and Remaining work can be empty.

 When switching to Work-based mode, OpenProject will retain the value for %&nbsp;Complete that was set with status.
-It can then be modified by inputing Work and Remaining work, thereby overwriting the previous value with a new computed value:
+It can then be modified by putting in Work and Remaining work, thereby overwriting the previous value with a new computed value:

 ![Work estimates and progress pop-over with only the previous % Complete value](progress-popover-percentage-complete-only.png)